aimerneige/aimerneige/README.md

 - 🤔 Programming beginner from China learning IoT at NUC.
 - 😄 Programming rookie.
 Always be lazy.
-- 🌱 I’m currently learning golang.
+- 🌱 I’m currently learning flutter.
 - 💻 I using Linux/MacOS.
 M$ Windows only for game.
 <!-- - 🔭 I plan to learn some web in the future. -->